MicrosoftDocs/azure-docs/articles/machine-learning/tutorial-deploy-model.md

 ## Create handle to workspace

 Before you dive in the code, you need a way to reference your workspace.
-For this, you create `ml_client` for a handle to the workspace and use the `ml_client` to manage resources and jobs.
+Create `ml_client` for a handle to the workspace and use the `ml_client` to manage resources and jobs.

-In the next cell, enter your Subscription ID, Resource Group name and Workspace name.
+In the next cell, enter your Subscription ID, Resource Group name, and Workspace name.
 To find these values:

 1. In the upper right Azure Machine Learning studio toolbar, select your workspace name.
-1. Copy the value for workspace, resource group and subscription ID into the code.
+1. Copy the value for workspace, resource group, and subscription ID into the code.
 1. You need to copy one value, close the area and paste, then come back for the next one.